 Brenton Cove

-Brenton Cove is that section of Narragansett Bay just off Fort Adams State Park.
-Fort Adams was constructed on a point jutting out at the mouth of Narragansett Bay in 1820 to protect Newport, RI, from invasion by sea.
+Brenton Cove is a section of Narragansett Bay just off Fort Adams State Park.
+Fort Adams was constructed on a point jutting out at the mouth of Narragansett Bay in 1820 to protect the town of Newport from invasion by sea.
 Though there are no campsites at Fort Adams, Fort Getty is only 10 miles away with 83 RV campsites.
 The cove is protected from heavy surf by the jutting peninsula, making it the perfect spot to fish from boats, canoes, or kayaks.
 Striped bass, black seabass, and scup are the main fish species caught in this cove.
 However, other fish species such as bluefish, tautog, striped searobin, summer flounder, and tub gurnard are sometimes landed in these calm waters.

 Where to Fish in Rhode Island

-Fishing Rhode Island is a year-round event.
-Anglers do not need to look far for where to fish in Rhode Island.
-Although the state is rich with angling opportunities, Narragansett Bay and estuary provide a continuous fishing industry that never fails.
-Cities like Newport, Portsmouth, Bristol, and Charlestown lie alongside the bay, making resupply easy.
+Fishing in Rhode Island can be a year-round event.
+Cities like Newport, Portsmouth, Bristol, and Charlestown lie alongside the bay, and are great spots for fishing.
 Several rivers run into the waterway, and 20 islands sit inside its waters.
 These physical factors combine to create a mix of winds and tides that influence where to fish in the bay.
-Each species has its preferences on water temperatures, environments such as reefs or wide ocean floors, and preferred foods.
+Each species has its own preferences for water temperatures, environments such as reefs or wide ocean floors, and preferred foods.
 In the end, the mad mix of fish habitats in the bay means a fishing area filled with various species and a range of opportunities.

 Camping and Fishing in Rhode Island

-Great angling locations do not always have an RV campground immediately at hand in Rhode Island, but there is always one within a reasonable distance, making fishing and camping a desirable proposition.
+Great angling locations do not always have an RV campground nearby in Rhode Island, but there is usually one within a reasonable distance.
 Look up information on the state’s website for each campground near where you plan to fish.
-Make a reservation for the dates you plan to attend to ensure that a campsite is available for you.
-Keep your camp clean so that the next angler will enjoy it as much as you.
+Make a reservation to be sure you can get a campsite.

-As elsewhere in the northeast, weather changes quickly in Rhode Island.
-Make sure to pack apparel for all weather conditions.
-Pack up your pots and pans, organize your tackle box, and look for bait shops to ensure that your baits are fresh.
+The weather can change quickly in Rhode Island.
+Make sure to pack layers, and clothing for all weather conditions.
+Pack up your pots and pans, organize your tackle box, and look for bait shops to grab fresh bait.
 Before you head out on your trip, always check out our blog for all you need to know about RV fishing.

 With an RV rental, your fishing trip will be a little more comfortable!
 After you’ve spent a long day fishing, grill up your catch right at your campsite.
 Then, retire inside to enjoy all the comforts of home on board your RV.
 Plan your perfect fishing getaway with an RV rental from RVshare.